 The line would become part of the Chicago, Aurora & Elgin Railroad (later railway) in 1922.

 By 1947, the newly formed Chicago Transit Authority took over the rapid transit system.
 With the CTA in control, much of the system was in limbo.
 A majority of it was to be replaced with buses and other mass transit.

 In addition, as the suburbs grew west following World War II, new highways would be built reducing the need for railroads.

 In 1957, the CA&E suspended all passenger service, and would suspend all freight service in 1959.

 The CA&E would be abandoned in 1961.
 Two years later, the counties of Cook, DuPage and Kane purchased the right of way and began developing the Illinois Prairie Path.

 Today, much of the system west of Maywood is part of the Illinois Prairie Path, including all four suburban branches.

 View an article regarding the construction of this route.

-Overall, the truss appears to be in fair to poor condition, with significant amounts of corosion found throughout the structure.
+Overall, the bridge appears to be in fair condition, with some cracking seen throughout the structure.